Religion of the Shang dynasty: Cosmology

-Based on Shang inscriptional evidence, some scholars point to the possibility of Di having a cosmological identity, an addition to the various identification theories to which Di is ascribed.
-According to this interpretation, the Shang believed in the divinity of the north celestial pole – the Shang's 'absolute centre' – and it was at the pole's surrounding square area that the High God was thought to dwell.
+Readings of Shang inscriptions led some scholars to attribute a possible cosmological identity to Di.
+Accordingly, the Shang believed in the divinity of the north celestial pole – the Shang's 'absolute centre' – and it was at the pole's surrounding square area that the High God was thought to dwell.
 Di was perceived to be composed of two components, with the upper one called Shangdi (上帝) and its lower counterpart named Xiadi (下帝).
 Either of these two was probably a collective manifestation of Shang ancestors, and Didier identifies it to be Shangdi, which he believes to have been the part of Di associated with the polar square.

-The Shang oracle characters denoting Di may have acted accordingly as projections of the celestial pole, the stars surrounding it, and Di's heavenly divinity.
-The square-like component within the character for Di possibly denoted even the sifang itself.
+Shang graphs for Di may have acted accordingly as projections of the celestial pole, the stars surrounding it, and Di's heavenly divinity.
+The square component within those characters possibly denoted even the sifang itself.
 The square also appears as an independent character in Shang inscriptions (口), representing the fourth Heavenly Stem ding and signifying various ritual meanings.
 (Note: There is another common variation on the square graph found in inscriptions.)

 Phenomena within the Shang cosmos were conceived as both positive and negative counterparts, with a worldview variously described as dualistic, complementary, shamanistic, and correlative.
 It was through this complementarity of the optimistic and the pessimistic that the Shang attempted to influence the spirits.

-The Shang recognised five special subordinates under Di, whom they called the "Five Adjutants" or "Five Ministers", which transmitted messages to the human world about Di and may have been associated with the five classical planets.
+A small group of inscriptions refers to the "Five Adjutants" or "Five Ministers" of Di, which Didier interprets as subordinate spirits transmitting Di's messages to the human world, possibly associated with the five classical planets.
+Eno regards the evidence as too slight to establish a divine bureaucracy, noting that the phrase is attested on only a handful of bone fragments, of which two are ambiguous.

 Totemism

-Evidence on both Shang oracle bone and bronze inscriptions seems to indicate the existence of a bird symbol that constituted Shang totemism – the practice of associating kinship between humans and nature.
-Most academics identify the Shang bird totem with the xuanniao (玄鳥), a divine bird which was mentioned in later Zhou accounts as giving birth to the Shang high ancestor Xie, and some take this as an indication that the Shang considered themselves descendants of birds.
+Textual evidence seems to indicate that the Shang believed in bird totemism – the practice of associating kinship between humans and birds.
+Most academics identify the Shang bird totem with the Xuanniao (玄鳥), a divine bird mentioned in later Zhou accounts as giving birth to the Shang high ancestor Xie, and some take this as an indication that the Shang considered themselves descendants of birds.
 However, most evidence indicates that the Shang likely worshipped general bird features rather than a particular species.
 It is also possible that these names represented beasts instead of birds.

 Sarah Allan contends that the Shang may also have forged a totemic identification of their highest ancestors with the ten suns which in turn were associated with birds, and that this belief might be one of the primary basis for the late Shang ritual calendar.
 Although Shang inscriptions do not directly mention the ten suns, which appeared as a myth discussed in Zhou and Han literature, Allan suggests that this totemic tradition was implied by many later texts.
 Aside from birds, tigers and dragons depicted on Shang bronzes have been interpreted as totems.